 This General Permit’s Attachment E lists minimum criteria required for an inspection checklist.
 Dischargers may develop their own inspection forms or may contact the Water Board for an inspection form, if one is available.

 iii.
-Sampling Requirements for all LUP ProjectTypes
+Sampling Requirements for all Linear Underground and Overhead Project Types

-LUPs are subject to sampling and analysis requirements for visible pollutants (i.e., sedimentation/siltation, turbidity, pH) and for non-visible pollutants.
+Linear underground and overhead projects are subject to sampling and analysis requirements for visible pollutants (i.e., sedimentation/siltation, turbidity, pH) and for non-visible pollutants.

-1) Sampling for non-visible pollutants is required for Type 1, 2, and 3 LUPs.
+1) Sampling for non-visible pollutants is required for Type 1, 2, and 3 linear underground and overhead projects.

 Non-visible pollutant monitoring is required for pollutants associated with construction sites and activities that (1) are not visually detectable in stormwater discharges, (2) are known or should be known to occur on the construction site, and (3) could cause or contribute to an exceedance of water quality standard or objectives in the site’s receiving waters.
-Sample collection for non-visible pollutants are required only: (1) during a precipitation event when pollutants associated with construction activities may be discharged with stormwater runoff in the event of a breach, leak,failure, malfunction, and/leak or spill, malfunction, of any BMP, (2) identified in the discharge and is from construction activities and/or materials, and (3) when the discharger has failed to adequately clean the area of material and pollutants.
+Sample collection for non-visible pollutants are required only: (1) during a precipitation event when pollutants associated with construction activities may be discharged with stormwater runoff in the event of a BMP breach, failure, malfunction, leak or spill, (2) identified in the discharge and is from construction activities and/or materials, and (3) when the discharger has failed to adequately clean the area of material and pollutants.
 Failure to implement appropriate BMPs will trigger the same sampling requirements as those required in (1) above, or when the discharger has failed to implement appropriate BMPs prior to the next precipitation event.

-It is not anticipated that all LUPs will be required to collect samples for pollutants not visually detected in runoff due to the nature and character of the construction site and activities as previously described in this Fact Sheet.
-Most LUPs are constructed in urban areas with public access (e.g., existing roadways, road shoulders, parking areas, etc.).
+It is not anticipated that all linear underground and overhead projects will be required to collect samples for pollutants not visually detected in runoff due to the nature and character of the construction site and activities as previously described in this Fact Sheet.
+Most linear underground and overhead projects are constructed in urban areas with public access (e.g., existing roadways, road shoulders, parking areas, etc.).
 This raises a concern regarding the potential contribution of pollutants from vehicle use and/or from normal activities of the public (e.g., vehicle washing, landscape fertilization, pest spraying, etc.) in runoff from the project site.
-Since the dischargers are not necessarily the landowners of the project area and are not able to control the presence of these pollutants in the stormwater that runs through their projects, it is not the intent of this General Permit to require dischargers to sample for these pollutants unless they are generated specifically from the LUP project materials and/or activities.
+Since the dischargers are not necessarily the landowners of the project area and are not able to control the presence of these pollutants in the stormwater that runs through their projects, it is not the intent of this General Permit to require dischargers to sample for these pollutants unless they are generated specifically from the linear underground and overhead project materials and/or activities.
 This General Permit does not require the discharger to sample for these types of pollutants except where the discharger has on-site materials or activities containing or specifically generating these pollutants and when the conditions described above occur.

 2) Regional Water Board-Required Additional Monitoring Requirements

-The Regional Water Board can require, in writing, additional monitoring requirements in this General Permit under Clean Water Act authority and specific authorities listed in this General Permit’s Order and Attachment E. Additional monitoring requirements include, but are not limited to, requirements specified in an enforcement order, additional sampling parameters, frequency, methods, practices, and/or reporting (for stormwater, dewatering and/or non-stormwater) based upon site-specific analysis.
+The Regional Water Board can require, in writing, additional monitoring requirements in this General Permit under Clean Water Act authority and specific authorities listed in this General Permit’s Order and Attachment E. Additional monitoring requirements include, but are not limited to, requirements specified in an enforcement order, additional sampling parameters, frequency, methods, practices, and/or reporting (for stormwater, dewatering, and/or non-stormwater) based upon site-specific analysis.

 3) Receiving Water Monitoring